STM Fidecs needed a safe Harbour. And now they’ve got one – but is it really safe?

 Having acquired Harbour, you have now added the toxic, illiquid, high-risk, un-audited Blackmore Global fund to your portfolio of worthless crap.
 Your balance sheet must need disinfectant and a good old scrub.

 Furthermore, you will now be in league with not one but TWO lots of scammers who are under investigation by the Serious Fraud Office.
-James Hadley (Trafalgar Multi Asset) and Nunn McCreesh (Blackmore Global) were both behind the Capita Oak and Henley Retirement Benefit pension scams – all 100% invested in Store First store pods.
+XXXX XXXX (Trafalgar Multi Asset) and Nunn McCreesh (Blackmore Global) were both behind the Capita Oak and Henley Retirement Benefit pension scams – all 100% invested in Store First store pods.